blinktrade/BlinkTradeJS/README.md

 ```

-You can pass a callback in order to receive balance updates.
+You can pass a callback to receive balance updates.

 ```js